Import and export API Gateway configuration

 Import API Gateway configuration fragment

-You can import XML-based configuration data into your API Gateway configuration (for example, policies, certificates, and users).
+You can import XML or YAML-based configuration data into your API Gateway configuration (for example, policies, certificates, and users).

 NoteThe recommended way to export configuration between different environments is to use configuration packages.
 Select File > Export from the main menu.
 For more details, see Manage projects.